 Soft, breathable, and comfortable at a price that’s impressively budget-friendly, the Threshold 400 Thread Count Printed Performance Sheet Set is a steal of a find.
-These 100 percent cotton sheets are nicely durable, but they’re also soft and cozy to climb into.
+In our tests, we confirmed that these cotton sheets are nicely durable, but they’re also soft and cozy to climb into.
 And, with perks like deep 18-inch pockets, a labeled fitted sheet, and strong elastic, they’ll cover all of your bedding basics.
-Our tester found them to offer just the right balance of comfort: “They kept me warm and did not make me feel overheated or smothered.
-I really liked the medium weight density of these sheets.”
+We found that they offer just the right balance of comfort—the medium-weight sheets can keep you warm without overheating you or making you feel smothered.

-Price at time of publish: $55 for a Queen set
+Price at time of publish: $55 for queen set

 100 percent organic bamboo viscose

 When it comes to softness, it’s hard to top the silky feel of bamboo fibers—and we love BAMPURE’s Organic Bamboo Sheets.
 When testing them hands-on, we found that they have a lovely smooth, silky texture with a slight shine that gives them a high-end look.
 Created from bamboo viscose, the sheets are luxuriously soft and silky, with a sateen weave that results in a sleek sheen.
 Plus, they’re designed to soften up with regular washing.

 As an added bonus, if you're looking for cooling bed sheets, you'll be glad to know that these are comfortable for warm nights and hot sleepers.
 In testing, we noted that they're cool to the touch, and they didn’t warm up noticeably after lying atop them.
 Their airy construction makes them breathable and even odor-resistant.
 We can see these being the ideal sheet set for toasty summer nights.